jlan84/knn-assignment/sprint.md

     You can find more detail in section 9.4.2 in Machine Learning in Action.

+3. Follow the [example](http://scikit-learn.org/stable/auto_examples/tree/plot_iris.html#example-tree-plot-iris-py) in sklearn to plot the decision boundaries created by your decision tree for the play golf dataset, the iris dataset (the one used in the example), or any made up dataset.
+In order to plot it, you should have exactly two continuous features.

-2. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
+4. Implement model trees, which are predictors which start by using a decision tree, but use linear regression to predict the value on each leaf node.
 Details can be found in 9.5 of Machine Learning in Action.